nghuyenthevinh2000/chain-captain-log/docker/stride-docker-complication.md

 1. Mounted volume on docker is owned by root which is not accessible to docker non - root user due to rights.
 2. Running as sudo (root) may lead to different directory (directories for non - root and for root can be different) which make necessary files in non - root directory inaccessible.
 3. Docker writes files to mounted volume.
-These files are owned by root which complicates everything (have to use sudo, …)
+These files are owned by root which complicates everything

 I believe that whenever Docker is restricted from executing an action (copy, move, …) due to non - root.
 Docker will then turn to root (highest permission) to execute actions.